adigioacchino/sgDI-tector/README.md

 which can be aligned well to an entry of this file will have as name the description of the entry (that is, the string after the symbol '>').

-The folder "utilities" contains the package `RNA_sequence_logo.py`, that is needed to print the TRS sequence logo.

 ## Dependencies:
 sgDI-tector can be run on Linux or Windows.
 In the second case, all the bioinformatic tools (and DI-tector) are run through [WSL](https://ubuntu.com/wsl),